oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 	To get a list of shapes, use the [ListDbSystemShapes](https://docs.cloud.oracle.com/iaas/api/#/en/database/20160918/DbSystemShapeSummary/ListDbSystemShapes) operation.
 * `source` - (Optional) The source of the database: Use `NONE` for creating a new database.
 Use `DB_BACKUP` for creating a new database by restoring from a backup.
 Use `DATABASE` for creating a new database from an existing database, including archive redo log data.
 The default is `NONE`.
 * `source_db_system_id` - (Required when source=DB_SYSTEM) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DB system.
 * `sparse_diskgroup` - (Optional) If true, Sparse Diskgroup is configured for Exadata dbsystem.
 If False, Sparse diskgroup is not configured.
+Only applied for Exadata shape.
 * `ssh_public_keys` - (Required) (Updatable) The public key portion of the key pair to use for SSH access to the DB system.
 Multiple public keys can be provided.
 The length of the combined keys cannot exceed 40,000 characters.
 * `subnet_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet the DB system is associated with.